Digital Identity in Germany: Market Status, Trends, and Regulations

 This is a complex question to answer, and there are a combination of answers.

-The German population seems to be much more privacy aware than the Nordics, and much more reluctant to share information online or use online services.
-This combined with lower trust, both between people and towards public institutions, makes establishing eID much more complicated.
-All this makes it more difficult to provide online services, especially for banking services which are required to collect a lot of personal information due to the Anti-Money Laundering (AML) directive.
+The German population seems to be much more privacy aware than the Nordics and much more reluctant to share information online or use digital services.
+This, combined with generally lower levels of trust—both between individuals and toward public institutions, as highlighted by Our World in Data in a 2020 analysis—makes establishing eID much more complicated.
+All this creates additional challenges in delivering online services, especially in sectors like banking, which must collect extensive personal information due to the Anti-Money Laundering (AML) directive.

 Another barrier to eID adoption is that German organizations have arguably been slower with digitization compared to other European countries.
 For banks, the main differentiator used to be the number of branches, and they had difficulties in seeing the value of digital.
 We still see the same thing, with for example the slow adoption of Apple Pay in Germany.